 Account (multiple or all accounts - GENR)

-A single Notification message may be sent when a client owns more than one account using the ”GENR” code in the account details.
+A single Notification message may be sent, when an account owner owns more than one account, using the ”GENR” code in the account details.

-Balances, Entitlement quantities and/or amounts must not be supplied when using this syntax i.e. Eligible Balance Notification messages cannot be used with the code “GENR”.
+Balances, Entitlement quantities and/or amounts must not be supplied when using this syntax i.e. Entitlement messages cannot be used with the code “GENR”.

 It is also possible to list several accounts within a single notification.
 In such case, it is possible to include balances for each of the accounts but entitlement quantities and/or amounts must not be supplied.